 How do Americans get to Albania?

-No direct flights connect the US to Albania.
+There are no direct flights to Albania from the US.
 The most common routing is through Istanbul on Turkish Airlines, which offers the most Tirana connections.
-Other options include connecting through Rome, Vienna, Frankfurt, or Athens.
+Other options connect through Rome, Vienna, Frankfurt, or Athens.
 Budget 13–14 hours total travel time with one stop.
-Round-trip fares range from $500 in off-season to $1,500 during peak summer.
+Round-trip fares range from $500 in off-season to $1,500 in peak summer.

-An alternative for Riviera-focused trips: fly into Corfu, Greece (sometimes cheaper from US cities via Athens), then take the 30-minute ferry to Saranda.
-This puts you directly on the southern coast without the 4-hour drive from Tirana.
+An alternative for Riviera-focused trips: fly into Corfu, Greece (sometimes cheaper from US cities via Athens), then take the 30-minute speed ferry to Saranda.
+That puts you directly on the southern coast without the 4-hour drive from Tirana.

-At Tirana International Airport, the LU-NA Shuttle Bus runs 24/7 to the city center for $5 (30 minutes).
-Taxis charge $25–30 — negotiate the fare before getting in.
+At Tirana International Airport, the LU-NA (Rinas Express) shuttle runs 24/7 to Skanderbeg Square for about $4.40 (400 Lek), roughly 30 minutes.
+Official taxis charge $22–28 — confirm the fare before you get in.

 Is Albania safe for American tourists?

 Albania is safe for American tourists.
-The US State Department rates it Level 2 (Exercise Increased Caution) — the same advisory level as France and the UK.
-Violent crime against tourists is extremely rare, and Albania ranks higher on the Global Peace Index than the United States does.
-Albanians are notably pro-American, a sentiment rooted in US support during the Kosovo conflict.
+The US State Department rates it Level 2 (Exercise Increased Caution) for crime — the same advisory level as France and the UK.
+Violent crime against tourists is rare, and Albania ranks higher on the Global Peace Index than the United States.
+Albanians are also notably pro-American.

+That pro-American sentiment is rooted in US support during the Kosovo conflict, and it shows in how travelers are treated.
 The primary safety concern is driving.
 Albanian road habits include frequent passing on blind curves, inconsistent speed limits, and livestock on rural roads.
-If renting a car, drive defensively and avoid mountain roads after dark.
+If you rent a car, drive defensively and avoid mountain roads after dark.

 Solo female travelers consistently rate Albania positively.
-The cultural concept of Besa (a code of honor around hospitality and the protection of guests) runs deep, particularly in rural areas.
+The cultural concept of Besa — a code of honor around hospitality and the protection of guests — runs deep, especially in rural areas.
+As anywhere, keep standard awareness in crowded tourist venues.

 • Emergency number: 112 (general)